+We recommend visiting the mirador first.
 Not only will you want to take a dip after the semi-grueling climb, but you also won’t feel rushed to leave the pools.
 Either way, the mirador is 100% worth the effort.

 This time is split between wooden and stone stairs.
 Rarely will you get to walk on a level surface.

 You will be surrounded by lush jungle, but virtually no wildlife.
 Luckily, there aren’t even mosquitoes to bother you.

 As we reached the wooden mirador platform, we were surprised to see three military and two police personnel.

 From the mirador, you can capture Semuc Champey in all her glory.
 Pool after pool after pool awaits you.
 All you have to do is get down the mountain to enjoy them.

 The mirador is roughly in the middle so you have another 20-30 minutes to descend.

 Most tourists come to Semuc Champey for a swim in the scenic pools.